MA in Contemporary Screen Industries

 Dates for Submission of Applications

-When applying for this programme use the PAC code DC602 for the full-time programme and DC603 for the part-time programme.
+To apply for this programme use the PAC code DC602 (full time) and DC603 (part time).